VectorZeroAI/ZeroWeb/README.md

 Creates a PostgreSQL DB.
 Inputs all the URLs got from all the domains in the config via "get_URL_list" as the first thing in a row.

 Then, launches the configurated by config.py amount of scraper threadds, that each get a part of the DB to fill out.
+Also utilises multiprozessing for to offload the scraping to the config defined amount of cores.

+The funktion "start_scraping_core" starts a full prozess for enouther core, and fills it with the config defined amount of threads.

 These threads scrape the headders and snippets from URLs and input them as the second thing in the same row where the corresponding URL is.